-In the case of electroplating of brass, a deterioration of the solderability will occur over time due to the diffusion of zinc in the tin layer.
-In order to counteract this effect, a barrier of 2 to 3 microns of copper or nickel must be applied under the tin for fine and / or critical contact with brass.
+In the case of tin electroplating of brass, the solderability will deteriorate over time.
+This is due to the diffusion of zinc in the tin layer.
+To counteract this effect, a barrier of 2 to 3 microns of nickel must be applied under the tin for fine and/or critical contacts with brass.

 |Properties of electrodeposited tin|